ororks/NLP_272_Dauphine/README.md

 # Code and file presentation

 ## Code
+Data needs to be downloaded at : https://github.com/CoFiF/Corpus because Otherwise we could not upload the files.
 The code folder contains subfolders whose names correspond to the different models used.
 Simply run the main file in a subfolder to launch the corresponding model.

 It is also important to note that the various parameters can be adjusted in the lm_argparsers.py files.